from pathlib import Path

 information_note_type_model

-# Load the model the finds notations introduced in standard information notes
+# Load the model the finds definitions and notations introduced in standard information notes

 # Load the model the summarizes what notations denote